-If you get the Moderna vaccine, you need at least 2 doses.
-If you get the Pfizer-BioNTech vaccine, you need at least 2 doses if you are age 5 years or older and at least 3 doses if you are age 6 months to 4 years.
-(If you got a viral vector-based vaccine, which is no longer available in Alberta, for a primary series, you need at least 2 doses if you got the AstraZeneca/COVISHIELD vaccine and 1 dose if you got the Janssen vaccine.)
+You need at least 2 doses of an mRNA vaccine for your primary series.
+If you are age 6 months to 4 years and started your primary series with the original (non-bivalent) Pfizer-BioNTech vaccine, you need at least 3 doses for your primary series.

+(If you got a viral vector-based vaccine for a primary series, you need at least 2 doses if you got the AstraZeneca/COVISHIELD vaccine and 1 dose if you got the Janssen vaccine.
+These vaccines are no longer available in Alberta.)